India reacted swiftly to help Sri Lanka: USAID administrator Samantha Power

-Power is on a visit to India from July 25 to 27.
+Power was on a visit to India from July 25 to 27.
 The US Agency for International Development (USAID) is one of the leading aid agencies globally.

 “India has reacted really swiftly with an absolutely critical set of measures,” she said.

-“Indeed, over the past two decades, China became one of Sri Lankas biggest creditors offering often opaque loan deals at higher interest rates than other lenders and financing a raft of headline grabbing infrastructure projects with often questionable practical use for Sri Lankans including a massive port that generated little income and was barely used by ships,” she said in an apparent reference to the Hambanthota port.
+“Indeed, over the past two decades, China became one of Sri Lanka’s biggest creditors, offering often opaque loan deals at higher interest rates than other lenders and financing a raft of headline-grabbing infrastructure projects with often questionable practical use for Sri Lankans including a massive port that generated little income and was barely used by ships,” she said in an apparent reference to the Hambantota port.

 Power said India has helped countries around the world in times of difficulties.